 - Get a Part Time Job.
-This is one of the easiest way to fix your budget deficit.
-There are lots of companies out there that hire part time employees and some even provide benefits, which make them ideal for small business owners who need to increase their monthly income.
+This is one of the easiest ways to fix your budget deficit.
+There are lots of companies out there that hire part-time employees and some even provide benefits, which make them ideal for small business owners who need to increase their monthly income.

 - Do Freelance Work / Consulting.
 Unlike starting a business, doing freelance work or consulting is a simple way to get paid for your time (and skills) without having the overhead of a business.
 Keep in mind you will have to pay taxes on this money, so don’t sell yourself short when you set your prices.
 In fact, my rule is to charge at least 40% more than what you want to earn.
 For example, if you want to make $25 per hour, you should charge at least $35 per hour and make sure you put aside the difference to cover – or prepay – your taxes.
 One last tip; make sure it does not pose a conflict of interest with your employer.
 It would defeat your purpose if you made money on the side and lost your job.

 - Rent Out a Room in Your House.
 This one can be touchy and I don’t recommend just posting an ad online, but if you have an unused room in your house, you might be able to find someone who is in need of low cost (and hopefully short term) space.
-It’s best to ask family or friends for recommendations on this one so you don’t end up with someone crazy in your house.
+It’s best to ask family or friends for recommendations on this one, but another great resource for finding folks to rent a room for you is Airbnb.

 I hope you found this helpful whether you are looking to increase your income or decrease your expenses.